vasilisvla/appmovement-translations/README.md

 This folder holds the .strings files used in the translation of the iOS template

 ### Folder Structure

-We recommend that you Fork this repo to begin contributing to it.
-If it's easier you can simply email your new translations to a.garbett@newcastle.ac.uk

 **Start copying the existing "Example Language" folder** in the root directory and renaming it to your desired language i.e. Greek.